carolinan/wp-block-styles/README.md

 # How to contribute

-You are welcome to submitt issues, ideas and pull requests.
+You are welcome to submit issues, ideas and pull requests.
 -If you would like to add a style, you do not need to open an issue first, you can simply do a pr.